Anvil Creek Bridge Replacement

 Anvil Creek Bridge is a single lane, timber, two span structure that has reached its limit of serviceability.
 An independent structural assessment of the bridge identified a number of timber elements in a deteriorated condition and imposed load limit of 7 tonnes.

-Council will replace the bridge with a new two lane concrete bridge of single span.
-The new bridge will facilitate traffic movements and include a pedestrian path.
+The bridge is scheduled to be replaced with a new 2 lane concrete bridge.
+Each lane will be 3.5m wide and there will be a 1m road shoulder on each side.
+There will be a 2.0m wide pedestrian pathway provided on the railway station side of the bridge.
 It will remove safety risk associated with a single lane bridge and have an open load limit and a life expectancy of at least 75 years.

 The bridge is located on Nelson Street, Greta and crosses Anvil Creek approximately 1km west of New England Highway, in close proximity to Greta Railway Station.
 Nelson Street is classified as a sub arterial road providing connection between Greta and the Greta Railway Station.
 Further south to Nelson Street connects to Mansfield Street then Camp Road and Allendale Road.